opencost/opencost-website/docs/configuration/aws.md

 OpenCost uses the [AWS SDK for Go](https://aws.amazon.com/sdk-for-go/) to pull Spot data feed information.
 There are multiple supported ways to [configure security](https://aws.github.io/aws-sdk-go-v2/docs/configuring-sdk/#specifying-credentials).

-The recommeded setup is to leverage [IAM roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html).
+The recommended setup is to leverage [IAM roles for Service Accounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) or [EKS Pod Identities](https://docs.aws.amazon.com/eks/latest/userguide/pod-identities.html).

+### IAM Roles for Service Accounts

 After creating the role and policy, attach the role as an annotation on the service account: